 Overall, it’s fastest to make a Chase Freedom payment either online or by phone.
 But if you go to a branch, you have the benefit of a professional helping you.
 And by mail, you can get a certified record of the transaction.
 Go with whatever Chase Freedom payment method serves you best.

 The Chase Freedom foreign transaction fee is 3%.
 That means a 3% surcharge gets added to the total amount of any Freedom card transaction processed in another country.
 Foreign transaction fees can apply when traveling abroad or shopping online from a foreign merchant.
-Like Chase Freedom, the Chase Freedom Unlimited card has a 3% foreign transaction fee.
+Like Chase Freedom, the card has a 3% foreign transaction fee.
 But not all Chase cards charge 3% internationally.
-Two of the most popular Chase credit cards with no foreign transaction fees are the Sapphire Preferred and Sapphire Reserve travel rewards cards.… read full answer
+Two of the most popular Chase credit cards with no foreign transaction fees are the Sapphire Preferred and Sapphire Reserve travel rewards cards.
+Chase Freedom foreign transaction fees and more:… read full answer

 Best Chase credit cards with no foreign transaction fee: Chase Sapphire Preferred and Sapphire Reserve

 Despite the Chase Freedom foreign transaction fee, both the Freedom and the Freedom Unlimited cards provide plenty of value when used strictly for domestic transactions.
-Both offer a $150 bonus for spending $500 in purchases in the first 3 months.
-There’s also a 0% APR for 15 months on purchases and balance transfers.
+Both offer a $200 bonus for spending $500 in purchases in the first 3 months.
+There’s also a 0% APR for 15 months on purchases.

 WalletHub Answers is a free service that helps consumers access financial information.
 Information on WalletHub Answers is provided “as is” and should not be considered financial, legal or investment advice.
 WalletHub is not a financial advisor, law firm, “lawyer referral service,” or a substitute for a financial advisor, attorney, or law firm.
 You may want to hire a professional before making any decision.
 WalletHub does not endorse any particular contributors and cannot guarantee the quality or reliability of any information posted.
 The helpfulness of a financial advisor's answer is not indicative of future advisor performance.